10 Types of Insurance You Need to Know

 Long-term care insurance is specifically tailored to handle the expenses of care services not usually covered by standard health insurance, Medicare, or Medicaid.
 Long-term care insurance helps when you or your spouse can no longer perform everyday functions like bathing, dressing, and eating.
 This usually happens due to aging, chronic illness, or disability.
 Long-term care can be given in your home (with a live-in nurse), nursing homes, or assisted living facilities.

-As you get older, the chance you will need assistance increases dramatically.
-By getting long-term care insurance, you can make sure that you can afford the best solution for you.
-It is a smart money move for your retirement plan to make sure these expenses are buffered by long-term care insurance.
+As you age, the chance of needing assistance increases dramatically.
+By getting long-term care insurance, you can ensure that you can afford the best solution for you.
+It is a smart financial move for your retirement plan to ensure that these expenses are buffered by long-term care insurance.

 Example: After you retire, you find it hard to conduct everyday activities.